cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 describe each survey response:

 * `StartDatetime`: The time the respondent began the survey.
-* `EndDatetime`: The time the respondent's responses were recorded.
-This either means the respondent finished the survey or their response was recorded because they abandoned the survey; see the [response files](survey-files.md) documentation for details.
+* `EndDatetime`: The time of the last activity by the respondent on the survey.
+  If they submitted the survey, this is the time it was submitted.
+If the user did not complete the survey, their response may have been recorded automatically after a timeout; this is the time of their last activity, not of the recording.
+See the [response files](survey-files.md) documentation for details on the automatic recording of responses.
 * `weight`: The survey weight calculated by Facebook, for demographically adjusting estimates.
 See the [weights documentation](weights.md) for details on how to use these weights.